esphome/esphome-devices/src/docs/devices/KinCony-KC868-M16v2/index.md

     update_interval: 5s
     filters:
       - calibrate_linear:
-          # Measured value of 0 maps to 0A
           - 0.0034 -> 0
-          # Known load: 4.0A
-          # Value shown in logs: 0.1333A
           - 0.31749 -> 8.95608

   - platform: template
     id: power1
     name: "power1"